Root-MtX/Nro2Nsp/README.md

      ex:
      AppName:  TestApp
-     Title Id: 01000F2300000000 *Must be 16 Characters long in hex form*
+     Title Id: 01000F2300000000 *Must be 16 Characters long in hex form and start with 01*
      Made by:  Matt_Teix
      Version:  1.0.0

-- Import your icon by clicking the Icon box *Must be 256 x 256 .jpg*
+- Import your icon by clicking the Icon box
 - You have two choices for paths

   sdmc: For loading an nro from an sd path *Nsp does not contain the nro, it only points to it*